January 6, 2014

 But sadly, I have seen techniques that are totally ineffective, and inappropriate for most people; women, smaller people, children, the elderly or anyone non athletic.
 I see wrist locks, flips, techniques that rely upon upper body strength.
 These are highly unlikely to work for most people.

-I recall an old saying my dad used to use, If you can't impress them with brilliance, dazzle them with BS."
-Now that might work fine in some situations but for an actual physical confrontation....
+I recall an old saying my dad used to use, If you can't impress them with brilliance, dazzle them with Bull S." Now that might work fine in some situations but for an actual physical confrontation....

 Their instructor is IKI Krav Maga instructor Tony Hardy.